OleksandrShakhov/Movic-Pro-Project/README.md

 # Movic-Pro-Project
 The frontend part of the advertisement site "Movic Pro".
-HTML, CSS, JS.
+HTML, CSS, SASS and JS.
 Responsive Web design.